grafana/mimir/docs/sources/mimir/manage/tools/query-tee.md

 ### Slow query log

-You can configure query-tee to log requests that take longer than the fastest backend by by setting the flag `-proxy.log-slow-query-response-threshold`.
+You can configure query-tee to log requests that take longer than the fastest backend by setting the flag `-proxy.log-slow-query-response-threshold`.

 The default value is `10s` which logs requests that are ten seconds slower than the fastest backend.